This is getting sooo confusing.Updates on the AP Page

 If you are an Annual Passholder on the monthly payment plan, your options include:

-- You will receive a one month extension to your pass (unless you choose one of the alternative options below).
+• You will receive an additional one month extension to your pass (unless you choose the alternative option below).
 This additional month will automatically be processed and visible in your My Disney Experience account in October 2020.
+Please note that monthly payments are scheduled to resume with park opening on July 11, 2020.

 We will send information in early July with details on how to take action on these options.